bumbumapp/DataMonitorPro/README.md

 ## Changelog
 View the complete changelog <a href = "CHANGELOG.md">here</a>

-## Telegram support
-Cick <a href="https://t.me/datamonitor">here</a> to join the telegram support chat.
-If that didn't work try searching for <code>@datamonitor</code> in telegram instead.

 ## License
 Check app license <a href = "LICENSE">here</a>

 ## Contribute
 Click <a href = "CONTRIBUTING.md">here</a> to learn how to contribute.

-## XDA Thread
-Check xda thread <a href = "https://forum.xda-developers.com/t/app-v1-0-data-monitor-track-all-your-data-usage-at-one-place.4356129/">here</a>.

-## NOTE
-Play store release differs in signature with Github and other releases.
-This means that if you have apk from Github or AFH installed, you won't be able to update directly from Play store.
-If you have the Github variant installed and want to use Playstore one, you have to uninstall the app and reinstall from Playstore.